tidoust/mdn-webref/README.md

 The [MDN data](https://github.com/mdn/data) repository advertizes that it may be deprecated in favor of [Webref](https://github.com/w3c/webref).
 For that to be doable, Webref updates may need to be considered, as discussed in a related [Webref issue](https://github.com/w3c/webref/issues/1519).

+A [post-processor is being added to Reffy](https://github.com/w3c/reffy/pull/1849) to consolidate CSS extracts in Webref into a single file that follows a similar structure as MDN data.

-This repository compares the CSS data in Webref with the CSS data in MDN data to understand differences both in terms of entries and in terms of syntaxes.
-It also looks at syntax patches in CSSTree that get applied to MDN data.
+This repository showcases the resulting consolidated file, see [`webref.json`](webref.json), and compare the CSS data in that file, in MDN data, as well as with syntax patches defined in CSSTree.

 **Note:** The objective of this repository is to inform further discussion and developments in Webref.
 This repository will **not** be kept up-to-date once conclusions have been reached.

 Reports are generated automatically through the [`main.mjs`](main.mjs) Node.js script.
-That script merges and consolidates Webref data into a structure that matches that in MDN data, then analyzes gaps and mismatches.
+That script calls the upcoming Reffy's `cssmerge` post-processor to consolidates Webref data into a structure that matches that in MDN data, then analyzes gaps and mismatches.

-The result of the consolidation is the [`webref.json`](webref.json) file.
-That file, and the logic used to generate it, might move to Webref as part of its data curation phase.

 Actual human-readable reports are:
 - [`report-gaps.md`](report-gaps.md): missing CSS features in Webref compared to MDN data, and missing CSS features in MDN data compared to Webref.